shaldengeki/monorepo/blog/content/posts/predictions-2025.md

 # Pop culture

 - Marvel films will have total revenue over 1.5 billion dollars (international box office): 60%
-- Marvel films will average greater than 650 million in international box office: 40%
+- ❌ Marvel films will [average greater than 650 million](https://web.archive.org/web/20251004030031/https://www.the-numbers.com/movies/franchise/Marvel-Cinematic-Universe#tab=summary) in international box office: 40%
-- There are >5 movies with domestic box office >250 million: 25%
+- ✅ There are [>5 movies](https://web.archive.org/web/20251002074401/https://www.the-numbers.com/market/2025/summary) with domestic box office >250 million: 25%
 - There are >10 movies with domestic box office >250 million: 10%
 - ❌ An A24 movie will win the Best Picture Oscar: 40%
 - ✅ Kieran Culkin will win the Best Supporting Actor Oscar: 75%